 (c) The Contracting Officer shall enter the maximum amount to be ordered, including all orders placed against the contract.

-Supplies or Services, select the appropriate selection.
+(d) Supplies or Services, select the appropriate selection.
 For Supplies enter the Type of Supply applicable to the purchase – Intellectual, Personal or Real Property.

 Qualifier: